jlpteaching/gem5-assignment-template/README.md

 This repository is set up so that you can easily use it as a template repository for gem5-based assignments.

+This repo contains all of the "general" requirements for gem5-based assignments.
+For each assignment, you should create a *fork* of this repository with the template code needed for that particular assignment.

 ## Using this to create assignments

 1. Fork this repository to an assignment-specific repository (e.g., "assign-1") under your classroom organization.